Dover High School

 A Message from the Principal

-Dover High School has been rated "Excellent," the State of Ohio's highest designation every year since 2002, the inception of the current designation system, and is a member of the College Board.
-In 2010, Dover High School was recognized by US News and World Report as "One of America's Best High Schools."
+Dover High School has been rated "Excellent,", the State of Ohio's highest designation every year since 2002, the inception of the current designation system, and is a member of the College Board.
+In 2010, 2011, and 2013, and 2014, Dover High School was recognized by US News and World Report as "One of America's Best High Schools."

-Academic opportunity awaits each student through a challenging curriculum of college preparatory and Advanced Placement courses, as well as a diverse range of elective courses and intervention services.
+Academic opportunity awaits each student through a challenging curriculum of college preparatory, dual-credit, and Advanced Placement courses, as well as a diverse range of elective courses and intervention services.
+DHS has been named to the AP Honor Roll by The College Board two consecutive years.
+Dover High School is also a nationally-accredited Project Lead the Way® school.
 Dover High School has a dedicated staff that is committed to continuous school improvement, including a vision of increased student academic achievement through proven successful instructional strategies.

 Dover High School continues to provide exceptional opportunities for students through athletics, theater, music and the fine arts — recognizing that all of these activities play an integral role in educating the whole student.

 I am excited to serve as the Dover High School principal and share Tornado Pride.
 As a principal, I enjoy watching students mature into confident young adults ready to move into the next chapter of their lives when they strive to make their dreams come true.
 I appreciate the time and dedication it takes for the students to perform on stage, in concerts, and in athletic venues.
 I believe education is the foundation on which to build a productive, positive life.
 I look forward to working with the staff to provide the students of Dover High School an excellent education and opportunities to participate in the arts, athletics and clubs.
 Go Tornadoes!!